fizwidget/fizwidget.github.io/source/_posts/2014-07-27-functional-pipelines.markdown

 return [min_extension, max_extension]
 ```

-Conceptually, there are four distinct stages to the computation: list all directory entries, select the entries that correspond to files, select the smallest and largest of these files, and lastly, get their extensions.
+Conceptually, there are four stages to the computation: list all directory entries, select the entries that correspond to files, select the smallest and largest of these files, and lastly, get their extensions.
 In the code above, these stages are all intermingled.
-This makes it harder to understand, and limits the reusability of the logic.
+This makes it hard to understand and limits the reusability of the logic.

 Taking a pipelined approach with `Enumerable` methods, we can cleanly separate the stages and reuse existing logic: